SceneAK/gonzsale-kartul/docs/backend_doc.md

 ## ReqSchemas
 - Each controller+route has a req schema validation. reqSchemas are multiple JOI schemas that validate req keys mushed into one object. req  keys like body, params, file etc.
 - validate() itterates through these keys and validates the corresponding req keys' values.
+- Schemas .number() and such automatically attempts to convert into that data type (important for form-data requests, because all fields are text/string)
+- In the validator middlware, Schema.validate use coersion to force convert types.
+Expect Formdata strings to be converted (except for objects)

 ## Modules
 Notable points per "module"s of this app, including their controllers, routes, and schemas.
 ### Product
+- Create Product expects formdata file of key 'product_imgSrc'
 - GetProducts expects req.body to contain filters to the get request, product_category is also added from req params /:product_category.
 ### User
 - Users with NULL passwords are considered guest users.
 They are users who have put their email for an order, but have yet to register.